History of the Cleveland Cavaliers: "Miracle of Richfield"

 In the 1975–76 season with Carr, Smith, Chones, Snyder, and newly acquired Nate Thurmond, Fitch led the Cavaliers to a 49–33 record and a division title.
 Fitch received the league's Coach of the Year award as the Cavaliers got their first winning season, made their first-ever playoff appearance, and clinched their first Central Division Title.

 In the playoffs, the Cavaliers won their series against the Washington Bullets, 4–3.
 Because of the many heroics and last-second shots, the series became known locally as the "Miracle of Richfield."
 They won Game 7, 87–85, on a shot by Snyder with four seconds to go.
 But the team became hampered by injuries—particularly to Jim Chones, who suffered a broken ankle.

 The Cavaliers proceeded to lose to the Boston Celtics in the Eastern Conference Finals.
 It is widely believed among both Cavaliers fans and players that the "Miracle" team would have won the 1976 NBA Championship had Chones stayed healthy.

 Cleveland won 43 games in both of the 1976–77 and 1977–78 seasons, but both seasons resulted in early playoff exits.
-After a 30–52 season in 1978–79, Fitch resigned as head coach.
+After a 30–52 season in 1978–79, Fitch resigned as head coach to take the same position with the Celtics, where he coached the Larry Bird-led squad to the NBA championship in 1981.